vygr/ChrysaLisp/docs/MACROS.md

 ```

 This redefines the `(defun)` and `(defmethod)` macros to collect timing
 information.
-Your function and method existing functionality is not effected
+Your function and method existing functionality is not affected
 but supplemented with wrapper code that builds and maintains the profiling
 information.